marcelclaro/Neuatomic_beta/README.md

 As it reuses other codes, specific licenses for each code are also described in the LICENSE file.

-by Marcel Santos Claro at University of Santiago de Compostela
+by Marcel Santos Claro from University of Santiago de Compostela

 Group: https://www.usc.es/ciqus/es/grupos/cond-matter-chem